-- Students may be required to meet with the Discipline Review Board before they are allowed to return to school. - Students who are suspended out of school will be put on disciplinary probation and any further violation may lead to expulsion from school.
+- Students are not allowed to attend school extracurricular activities or allowed on school grounds until the suspension is completed. - Students may be required to meet with the Discipline Review Board before they are allowed to return to school. - Students who are suspended out of school will be put on disciplinary probation and any further violation may lead to expulsion from school.